imkcat/CatAlertController/README.md

 ## Description

-CatAlertController is a high level manager object for UIAlertController.
+CatAlertController is a high level manager object that with chaining style for UIAlertController.

 ## Requirements